 Creating Self Awareness

 Behavior assessments can give you great insight into what motivates you, how you work with others, and what behaviors might be holding you back.
 These assessments are not pass or fail.
 They simply tell you what your behavior traits are and the common characteristics of individuals with those traits.
 Some of the assessments available are Myers-Briggs Type Indicator, DiSC®, RightPath, and Enneagram.
-I use the RightPath behavior assessments with my clients.
+I use the DiSC assessment with my clients.
+This gives us a basis to start from in terms of preferred communication style, behavior tendencies and strengths that we can build upon.

 Is Change Really Wanted?

-Another scenario is the individual who calls A New Leaf because someone else in their life is applying pressure for them to change.
+Another scenario is the individual who calls because someone else in their life is applying pressure for them to change.
 This situation also does not typically result in organizing success because the motivation for change is coming from someone else.

 What’s the Motivation?